cvlab-epfl/Context-Aware-Crowd-Counting-1/README.md

  &emsp;4.
 For the selection of train/val dataset, we follow the same setting as previous work, you could find it [here](https://github.com/leeyeehoo/CSRNet-pytorch)

  Correction one

- ¾emsp; The correction is made for Venice dataset.
+ &emsp;1 The correction is made for Venice dataset.
 Validation and train sets are splitted in advance, then used.
 Python version upgraded from 2.7 to >   3.7.
 Some corrections explained with notes in the codes are available.
 Codes are designed to work with only venice dataset.

 ## Citing